myrrlyn/apocrypha.es/priv/archive/82renh.md

-Although he swore to uphold his father’s wishes on his deathbed, upon becoming High King he completely reneged on his promise in favor of his own military campaigns - much to his court’s surprise.
+Although he swore to uphold his father’s wishes on his deathbed, upon becoming High King he completely reneged on his promise in favor of his own military campaigns — much to his court’s surprise.
 Hjalmer was very careful to never explicitly declare he had other plans (to do so would have given any of the three Houses of Skerd the authority to depose him immediately for breaking a royal death-oath).
 Instead, he would make various excuses (ranging from reasonable to outright ridiculous) as to why he couldn’t commit troops and resources to his father’s campaigns.
-Promising that Harald’s "Exalted Crusade" was merely delayed - not rescinded - was enough to keep the Skerd appeased, albeit begrudgingly.
+Promising that Harald’s “Exalted Crusade” was merely delayed — not rescinded — was enough to keep the Skerd appeased, albeit begrudgingly.

 ## The Failed King